 In the Initial Plan, the Agency proposed a Community Renewable Generation Program Forward Procurement (see Section 5.8.4 of the Initial Plan).
 This procurement was designed to recognize that while Section 1-75(c)(1)(N) of the IPA Act required the creation of a community renewable generation program, the law provided firm guidance only on how to procure RECs from community solar projects (through the Adjustable Block Program), with other renewable generating technologies unaddressed.
 The Community Renewable Generation Program Forward Procurement would then create an opportunity for non-photovoltaic community generation projects to be developed.
-The procurement is scheduled for the fall/winter of 2019; initial proposed requirements were published in late July of 2019, with an invitation for stakeholder feedback.
 The procurement was conducted in December 2019 and did not yield any selected bids.